GOP-affiliated group intervenes in Democratic primary for US Senate seat in North Carolina - KTVZ

 CNN has reached out to the Smith campaign for comment.

-The winner of the Democratic primary will face Republican Sen. Thom Tillis, who may prefer to run against Smith.
+The winner of the Democratic primary will face Republican Sen. Thom Tillis, who may prefer to run against Smith, who is more liberal than Cunningham.
 Her campaign had on hand less than $100,000 at the end of 2019.
 Cunningham’s campaign, meanwhile, had more than $1.7 million.

 The media buyer, Neylan and Partners, has worked on behalf of Republican campaigns before, including a super PAC supporting Carly Fiorina’s 2016 presidential campaign as well as Americans for Tax Reform.
 Neylan and Partners did not immediately respond to a phone call for comment.

-The ad will play from Thursday till February 19 in major media markets in the state, including Charlotte, Greenville, Raleigh and Greensboro.
+The bulk of the ad buy, costing about $1.5 million, is for broadcast TV, and will play from Thursday to February 19 in major media markets in the state, including Charlotte, Greenville, Raleigh and Greensboro.